 Release Date: May 1, 2012

-(Thank you to ATWT for allowing me to participate on this tour!)
+(Thanks to ATWT for allowing me to participate in this tour!)

 Published by: Harper Teen

 Laurel now knows the truth: Yuki is a rare Winter faerie, the most powerful—and deadly—of all, and she is working with Klea to conquer and destroy Avalon.
 With Tamani, David, and Chelsea by her side, Laurel prepares for a fight she never thought she would have to face.

 Filled with heart-pounding action, sweeping romance, and higher stakes at every turn, Destined is the series conclusion that readers have been clamoring for—with a twist that will leave them breathless.

 "Tamani looked at her gravely, and reached up to touch her hair behind her ear.
 He hesitated for an instant, then his hands found the sides of her face, pulling her to him.
 He didn't kiss her, just held her face to his, their foreheads resting together, their noses almost touching.

 She hated how much it felt like good-bye."